dhellmann/pymotw/PyMOTW/os/index.rst

 Process Working Directory
 =========================

-A concept from operating systems with hierarchical filesystems is the notion of the "current working directory".
-This is the directory on the filesystem the process uses as the default location when files are accessed with relative paths.
+The notion of the "current working directory" for a process is a concept from operating systems with hierarchical filesystems.
+This is the directory on the filesystem the process uses as the starting location when files are accessed with relative paths.

 .. include:: os_cwd_example.py
     :literal:
     :start-after: #end_pymotw_header

-Note the use of os.curdir and os.pardir to refer to the current and parent directories in a portable manner.
+Note the use of ``os.curdir`` and ``os.pardir`` to refer to the current and parent directories in a portable manner.
 The output should not be surprising:

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'os_cwd_example.py'))